salabim/simply_black/README.md

 ----------------
 This application could be realized in PySimpleGUI as well, but I think this is a nice application to demonstrate some of the features of MySimpleGUI, particularly attribute notation, easy setting functionality and ansi colour support.
-On top of that MySimpleGUI features better exception handling, that can help debugging.
+On top of that MySimpleGUI features better exception handling, that can help to debug.

 More information on MySimpleGUI can be found at https://github.com/salabim/MySimpleGUI.